LilyTronics/lily_py_unit_test/readme.md

 The test runner imports each module and checks if the module contains a class that is based on the test suite base class (`class MyTestSuite(lily_unit_test.TestSuite)`).

+All test suites are executed in alphabetical order.
+If a specific order is required, use numbers in the file and folder names to sort them.
-The test runner will run all the test suites and will write report files to a folder:
+The test runner will run all the test suites and will write report files to a folder.
 The output folder will look like this:

 ```